BACK TO INDEX

 Conference articles

 1. I. Incer, A. Pandey, E. Peterson, N. Nolan, K. E. Galloway, R. M. Murray, E. D. Sontag, and D. Del Vecchio.
 Guaranteeing system-level properties in genetic circuits subject to context effects.
 In Proc.
 2024 63rd IEEE Conference on Decision and Control (CDC), 2024.
-Note: Submitted.
+Note: To appear.[PDF]

 Abstract: